 Check the detailed information contained in the program guidelines to see if your organisation and your proposed activity is eligible.

-Make sure you have the information you need on hand including required documents and click on ‘Start new application’ to submit your application through Grants Online.
+Make sure you have the information you need on hand including required documents and click on ‘Start new application’ to submit your application through the DJPR grants portal.
 You will receive an Application Number when you submit an application online.
 Please quote your Application Number in all correspondence relating to your application.

 What you need before you apply